skydever/mystery-at-school/README.md

 it gets a star.
 Collect as many stars as possible.
 If all words have at least one star, let the user play [super mario](https://fir.sh/projects/jsnes/) for a little time period (the more stars, the longer) :-)

+### Additional variant - learn how to type with a keyboard

+Do not hide the word.
+Show a keyboard instead and what fingers our little users should use for the next key(s - capital letters) to enter.

 ## Tech

 - [Angular CLI](https://cli.angular.io)